pygeo/pycmbs/layout_notes.md

  * `benchmarking` module resides in the same root as pycmbs.
     * That way its easy to split the packages apart at any point.
  * Imports look like: `from benchmarking import model`
- * Unittests reside in the same directory for easy branching and packaging
+ * Unittests reside in the same directory for easy packaging

         .
         ├── benchmarking (currently "framework")